Students will see beyond the kids table as they research the significance of Thanksgiving.

 Thanksgiving can be a busy time of year for most teachers.
 It is the time many of us are completing assessments and beginning report cards, but I'm very thankful for the opportunity to teach my students about Thanksgiving and to help them learn what it means to be thankful.

-Maximize classroom time with fun turkey activities that inspire creativity and meet Common Core State Standards objectives in one “fowl” swoop.
+These fun turkey activities inspire creativity and meet Common Core State Standards in one “fowl” swoop.

 Learn about the origins of Thanksgiving, from Squanto and the Pawtuxet tribe to the Pilgrims and the Plymouth Colony.